Panasonic Shiodome Museum of Art

 » Browse the past events for this venue

 Note:Closed during the summer, New Year holidays and in between exhibitions.

 Venue may charge entrance fee on a per-event basis.

 Address: 4F Panasonic Tokyo Shiodome Bldg., 1-5-1 Higashi-Shimbashi, Minato-ku, Tokyo 105-8301

-5 minute walk from exit 3 at Shiodome Station on the Toei Oedo line, 8 minute walk from the Shiodome exit of Shimbashi Station on the JR Yamanote and Keihin-Tohoku lines, 6 minute walk from exit 2 at Shimbashi Station on the Ginza line.
+5 minute walk from exit 3 at Shiodome Station on the Toei Oedo line, 8 minute walk from the Shiodome exit of JR Shimbashi Station, 6 minute walk from exit 2 at Shimbashi Station on the Ginza line.